ibm-messaging/mq-mqi-nodejs/README.md

 the 1.x versions of the code have been removed.
 You will get an exception if you try to use those parameters.

-For more advanced handling of inbound messages, there is a new *Ctl()* verb.
+For more advanced handling of inbound messages, there is a *Ctl()* verb.
 This is an analogue of `MQCTL` and requires you to explicitly start message consumption.
 You should use this if you are going to open multiple queues simultaneously for reading.
 The `tuningParameter.useCtl` or (`MQIJS_NOUSECTL` environment variable) controls whether or not to require use of the new verb.
 Older applications can use `useCtl=false` or the environment variable for